-• Bit 7 - I: Global Interrupt Enable
+Bit 7 - I: Global Interrupt Enable

-The Global Interrupt Enable bit must be set to enabled the interrupts.
+The Global Interrupt Enable bit must be set for the interrupts to be enabled.
 The individual interrupt enable control is then performed in separate control registers.
 If the Global Interrupt Enable Register is cleared, none of the interrupts are enabled independent of the individual interrupt enable settings.
 The I-bit is cleared by hardware after an interrupt has occurred, and is set by the RETI instruction to enable subsequent interrupts.
-The I-bit can also be set and cleared by the application with the SEI and CLI instructions, as described in the instruction set reference.
+The I-bit can also be set and cleared in software with the SEI and CLI instructions, as described in the instruction set reference.